chapmancbVCU/chappy-php/docs/lemp.md

 Press y|Y for Yes, any other key for No:
 ```

-- Recommended: Type n (No) unless you want strict password rules.
-Choosing Y might get you into a situation where you get the **[ERROR 1819 (HY000) during the phpMyAdmin installation indicates that the password you’ve set doesn’t meet MySQL’s current policy requirements.]** and will have to perform extra steps to resolve.
+- ✅ MySQL: Type n unless you want strict password rules.
+Choosing y might cause errors (e.g., ERROR 1819 (HY000)) during tools like phpMyAdmin setup.
+- ✅ MariaDB: This step may not appear.
+If it does, it’s safe to disable it (n) for local or development use.
 - If you choose y, you must select a password strength level:

 ```rust